 Exploration and development and the production and sale of oil and gas are subject to extensive federal, state and local regulations.
 An overview of these regulations is set forth below.
 We believe we are in substantial compliance with currently applicable laws and regulations and the continued substantial compliance with existing requirements will not have a material adverse effect on our financial position, cash flows or results of operations.
 However, current regulatory requirements may change, currently unforeseen environmental incidents may occur or past non-compliance with environmental laws or regulations may be discovered.
-Please see the discussion under the caption "The natural gas and oil industry is subject to extensive regulation," in Item 1A of this report.
+See "Item 1A.
+Risk Factors - The natural gas and oil industry is subject to extensive regulation."
 We do not believe we are affected differently by these regulations than others in the industry.